munozdjp/HINNDY/README.md

 y2=c(1)*(-tspan+tinterval(2) )+c(2)*(-tspan...
     +tinterval(2)).^2+c(3)*(-tspan+tinterval(2)).^3;
 ```
-Given the proposed polynomial we construct our extended systems "saddle-node" this system can be found in the folder [Utils](https://github.com/munozdjp/HINNDy/blob/main/HINNDy__Code/Utils/saddlenodeNewPoli.m) Notice how the "reescale time" variables and maxBeta vector are the 1.
-The reescaling factors are only used to more fixed models.
+Given the suggested polynomial, we create the saddle-node system, which can be found in the folder [Utils](https://github.com/munozdjp/HINNDy/blob/main/HINNDy__Code/Utils/saddlenodeNewPoli.m) Notice how the "reescale time" variables and maxBeta vector are 1's.
+The reescaling factors are only used when we use the normal form to predict other models.

 ```
 dy = [reescaletime;